-As with the majority of the humans in our world, we are navigating this new normal—and real talk, it's not easy.
-Read on for some tips and a special offer on our bath and body products!
+As with most of the humans in our world, we are navigating this new normal—and real talk, it is not easy.
+Read on for tips and a special offer on our bath and body products!

-I am someone who thrives on the ability to run to a grocery story, browse aimlessly at a local book store and head to the beach when the Northeast winters get the better of my psyche.
+I am someone who thrives on the ability to run to a grocery s, browse aimlessly at a local beach, and head to the beach when the Northeast winters get the better of my psyche.

-Instead of running into my local Wegmans for a last minute ingredient or a snack I didn't even know I wanted, I have been trolling various grocery delivery platforms for basic supplies, and hopefully finding a delivery window in the same week!
-So, while this has been frustrating, these services really help maintain social distancing by reducing the number of people in the stores!
+Instead of running into my local Wegmans for a needed ingredient or a snack, I didn't even know I wanted, I have been trolling various grocery delivery platforms for basic supplies, and hopefully finding a delivery window in the same week!
+So, while this has been frustrating, these services help maintain social distancing by reducing the number of people in the stores!